endlos99/xdt99/doc/MANUAL.md

 files that are not allocated in the allocation map.
 For example, when using the Editor/Assembler on a real machine with the TI Floppy Disk Controller, these inconsistencies happen more frequently than one would assume.
 Files affected are flagged with `ERR` in the catalog.
-In such cases, we can use the repair option `-R` to automatically try to repair disks with inconsistencies.
+In such cases, we can use the _repair option_ `-R` to automatically try to repair disks with inconsistencies.

 ### Extracting Files

-The extract option `-e` extracts one or more files from the disk image to the local file system.
+The _extract option_ `-e` extracts one or more files from the disk image to the local file system.

     $ xdm99.py work.dsk -e HELLO-S CART-S

 The local filename is derived automatically from the TI filename by lowercasing.
-If we want to keep the original filename as it was on the disk, we can use the TI-style name option `-N`.
+If we want to keep the original filename as it was on the disk, we can use the TI-style _name option_ `-N`.

-We can override the default name with the output option `-o`.
+We can override the default name with the _output name option_ `-o`.

     $ xdm99.py work.dsk -e HELLO-S -o hello.asm